d3ska/d3ska.github.io/_posts/2023-04-03-network-protocols.md

 The Transmission Control Protocol (TCP) is designed to address the issues mentioned earlier and is built on top of the Internet Protocol (IP).
 Its purpose is to send IP packets in an ordered, reliable, and error-free manner.
 This means that the order in which packets are read by the destination machine is guaranteed, and if any packets fail to reach their destination or get corrupted during transmission, the sender is informed so that the packets can be resent without corruption.

 TCP is used in almost all web applications, allowing for the transmission of arbitrarily long pieces of data between machines.
 It achieves this by creating a connection [handshake](https://developer.mozilla.org/en-US/docs/Glossary/TCP_handshake) between the sender and receiver, ensuring the reliability of data transmission.

-It is worth noting that TCP, being built on top of the IP protocol, includes a TCP header in addition to the IP header and data part.
-This TCP header contains essential information, such as source and destination port numbers, sequence and acknowledgement numbers, and other fields that enable TCP to perform its reliable data transmission functions.

 TCP is typically implemented in the kernel and exposes sockets to applications.
 Applications can use these sockets to stream data through an open connection, ensuring the data is transmitted reliably and accurately.